graua-git/web-development-project/README.md

 This was my final project for Web Development at Oregon State University

 ## Requirements
+This repo does not include node modules, so we need to install them.
 #### In exercise-rest (REST API):
 npm install mongodb mongoose express nodemon --save
 <br />